Scripting architecture

 C++ binding

-Stormweaver includes several classes/functions implemented in C++, which are usable in lua scripts.
+StormWeaver includes several classes/functions implemented in C++, which are usable in Lua scripts.
 The complete list of these functions is available in the Lua C++ reference.

-Scenario configuration
+Scenario configuration and entry point

 The argparse